TaniskaJha/StarCups-Website/README.md

 # StarCups-Website
 Hello Everyone.
-This website here is a clone website of an extremely renouwned coffee company.
+This website here is a clone website of an extremely renowned coffee company.
 This has been created using HTML,CSS and JavaScipt.
-To access this website instantly clink on this link here: starcups.netlify.app
+To access this website instantly click on this link here: starcups.netlify.app